-- 7. The objective of the application is to change the zoning of the application site in the Operative District Plan from Rural Inner Plains Zone to Living Z Zone in a controlled and managed way through an Outline Development Plan (Area 5) and by adopting, as far as possible, planning zones and subdivision, activity and development standards of the operative plan. - 8.
+- 7. The objective of the application is to change the zoning of the application site in the Operative District Plan from Rural Inner Plains Zone to Living Z Zone in a controlled and managed way through an Outline Development Plan and by adopting, as far as possible, planning zones and subdivision, activity and development standards of the operative plan. - 8.
 Accepting the application will: - a) Provide for short term additional housing and residential land choice in Rolleston at Living Z standards and that achieve a target of 12 households/ha.
-Such densities will complement the immediately adjoining residential land without compromising the character or amenity of that land; - b) Provide for urban development that will bridge between the existing township and the future District Park to the east of the Site in a manner that enables efficient use of existing and future infrastructure and current land resources.
+Such densities will complement the immediately adjoining residential land without compromising the character or amenity of that land; - b) Provide for urban development that will "square up" the town to the SW to provide good urban form with residential developments on most sides of the Site and in a manner that enables efficient use of existing and future infrastructure and current land resources.